How To Upload Music to Spotify

 The whole point of uploading music to Spotify is so you can listen to it on your phone.
 If you just want to stream music on your computer, you don’t need to upload it to Spotify.
 You can just listen to it on your computer using a music player.

 As mentioned before, you can only upload music to Spotify from the desktop app.
 Even though you can’t use the mobile app to do this, you do have the option to listen to the songs you imported to the desktop app on your phone.
-To be more precise, once you upload music to the Spotify desktop app, you will be able to stream it on the mobile app as well.
+To be more precise, once you upload music to the Spotify desktop app, you can also stream it on the mobile app.

 You’ll just have to organize the local songs into a playlist on the Spotify desktop app first.
 Your iPhone won’t be able to recognize the local files otherwise.
 In addition, your iPhone and your computer need to be connected to the same Wi-Fi for this to work.